26.06.2025

 Policy brief presentation and discussion

 The European Commission has announced a performance-based approach to funding in one of the next MFF pillars.
-To exchange learnings and discuss improvements, the EU Investment Capacity Groupan initiative by FEPS and FES—will gather on Tuesday, 20 May 2025 between 12:15 – 13:45 at FEPS HQ in Brussels and online.
-The event will focus on the upcoming policy brief “Lessons learned from the RRF for a future European fiscal capacity” by Atanas Pekanov.
+To exchange learnings and discuss improvements, the EU Investment Capacity Group gathered on Tuesday, 20 May 2025 between 12:15 – 13:45 at FEPS HQ in Brussels and online.
+The event focussed on the policy brief “Lessons learned from the RRF for a future European fiscal capacity” (see above) by Atanas Pekanov.

 Expert Meeting: The Survival of Cohesion Policy